opendocsg/slw-judgments-backfill/2017_SGHC_149/report.md

 23     The plaintiff’s case against HSR was based on vicarious liability, alternatively agency.

 24     A defendant can be vicariously liable for the act of another even though the act cannot be said to have been authorised by the defendant: Tan Cheng Han SC, _The Law of Agency_ (Academy Publishing, 2nd Ed, 2017) (“ _Law of_ Agency”) at para 02.003.
-Vicarious liability is imposed on the defendant for policy reasons: _Ng Huat Seng and another v Munib Mohammad Madni and another_ [2016] 4 SLR 373 (“ _Ng Huat Seng_ ”) at [16] citing _Skandinaviska Enskilda Banken AB (Publ), Singapore Branch v Asia Pacific Breweries (Singapore) Pte Ltd and another and another appeal_ [2011] 3 SLR 540 (“ _Skandinaviska_ ”) at [76]–[80].
+Vicarious liability is imposed on the defendant for policy reasons: _Ng Huat Seng and another v Munib Mohammad Madni and another_ <span class="citation">[2016] 4 SLR 373</span> (“ _Ng Huat Seng_ ”) at [16] citing _Skandinaviska Enskilda Banken AB (Publ), Singapore Branch v Asia Pacific Breweries (Singapore) Pte Ltd and another and another appeal_ <span class="citation">[2011] 3 SLR 540</span> (“ _Skandinaviska_ ”) at [76]–[80].
 As will be seen later, the question in vicarious liability is whether the conduct of the tortfeasor has a sufficient connection with the relationship between the tortfeasor and the defendant such that it may be said that vicarious liability may arise.

 25     In contrast, in the case of agency, a principal’s liability for the act of his agent depends on whether the act was within the agent’s authority: _Law of Agency_ at para 02.011.